armory/docs/content/en/contribute/tasks/using-params.md

 ---
-title: "Using Parameters"
+title: "Use Hugo Parameters"
-draft: true
 description: >
-  Add a parameter to `config.toml` and then use it in Markdown pages.
+  Add a parameter to Hugo's `config.toml` and then use it in Markdown pages.
 ---

 You can add a new global parameter to `config.toml` in the `[params]` section.